tchaudhry91/ts2019-challenges/docs/content/docker-imaging/challenge1.md

 #### Run the following command to get your flag after you have executed your docker build instruction!

-`sudo DOCKER_HOST=unix:///var/snap/microk8s/362/docker.sock tsvalidator validate docker chal1 --image hello-world-python`
+`tsvalidator validate docker chal1 --image hello-world-python`